Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 The Burnup report tracks your team's progress as they complete a sprint.
 It shows the amount of work that has been completed and compares it with the work that was planned.
 This helps you identify problems such as scope creep or a deviation from the planned project path.

 Before you begin

-In team-managed projects, the Burnup report can only be used if you have the Sprints feature enabled.
+In projects, the Burnup report can only be used if you have the Sprints feature enabled.
 Learn more about sprints.